Posts

 Image

-Krishna says, "One should not abandon sahajam karma (natural deeds) even though all undertakings are inherently marred by blemishes, as fire by smoke" (18.48).
-Sahajam karma is interpreted as our natural or inborn duty.
-Another possible interpretation is that they are natural deeds of 'existence'.
-Whatever may be the interpretation, Krishna concludes that all the karmas are marred by one blemish or another.
+K rishna says, “One should not abandon sahaja karma (natural deeds) even though all undertakings are inherently marred by blemishes, as fire by smoke” (18.48).
+Sahaja karma is interpreted as our natural or inborn duty.
+It is also interpreted as the karma of the moment.
+Another possible interpretation is that they are natural actions arising from ‘existence’ itself.
+Regardless of interpretation, Krishna concludes that all karmas are marred by one blemish or another.
 This implies that no karma is pure.
-Krishna uses many words for karma (action) on different occasions like akarma (inaction), vikarma (prohibited actions) and niyat karma (prescribed actions).
-But he never advises us to perform pure karma as all the karmas are marred by blemishes.
-For example, our immune system keeps us safe from diseases by killing the invading viruses and bacteria on a daily basis.
-If killing is taken as impure, then our survival or any karmas performed by us are intrinsically bound to be impure.
-The same is the case with breathing...
+Krishna uses many words in the context of karma (action) such as akarma (inaction), vikarma (prohibited actions) and niyat karma (prescribed actions) on different occasions.
+But he never advises us to perform pure karma as all karmas are marred by blemishes.
+For example, our immune system keeps us safe from diseases by killing the invading viruses and bacteria daily.
+If killing is seen as inherently impure, then even the act of living becomes tainted.
+Consequently, any ka...

 Image

-It is said that creation is just a Leela or play and some rules are framed to make it interesting.
+I t is said that creation is merely a Leela or divine play and some rules are framed to make this play interesting.
 In the game of football, if the size of the goalpost is too small or too big, the interest in the game will diminish.
-Similarly, death follows birth; division or separation are some such interesting rules of this creation that helped in the evolution of complex life forms like us.
-The division is at an individual level as well as at the societal levels which are based on race, religion, caste, economic status etc. and were imprinted on us at an early stages of life.
-The game is to transcend them and the Bhagavad Gita is a guide to help us transcend these divisions.
-One such technique is the devotion to swa-karma (one's deed or duty).
-In that context, Krishna says, "With devotion to swa-karma one attains siddhi (perfection or freedom) as this devotion is nothing but worshipping HIM from whom all beings rise and by whom all this is pervaded" (18.45-18.46).
-It's ab...
+Some such interesting rules of this creation that helped in the evolution of complex life forms like us include - death follows birth; diversity from the oneness etc. This diversity expresses itself as divisions at both the individual and societal levels.
+These are based on race, religion, caste, economic status etc. and were imprinted on us at an early stage of life.
+The challenge is to transcend them, and the Bhagavad Gita serves as a guide in this pursuit.
+One such technique is devotion to swa-karma (one’s deed or duty).
+In that context, Krishna says, “With devotion to swa-karma one attains siddhi (perfection or freedom) as this devotion is nothing but worshipping Him from whom all beings rise and by whom all this is pervaded” (18.45-18.46). ...

 245 Work is Worship